RichardDeodutt/Deployment-2/README.md

 ## Starting from scratch

+### Deploy everything all in one (No Jenkins agents)

-- You can use my [deployment script](https://github.com/RichardDeodutt/Deployment-2/blob/main/Deployment-Scripts/allinonedeployment.sh) during EC2 creation by copying and pasting it in the userdata field to automate installing Jenkins, the AWS CLI, the AWS EB CLI on the 'jenkins' user, the cy depends and the status check after a deployment.
+- You can use my [all in one deployment script](https://github.com/RichardDeodutt/Deployment-2/blob/main/Deployment-Scripts/allinonedeployment.sh) during EC2 creation by copying and pasting it in the userdata field to automate installing Jenkins, the AWS CLI, the AWS EB CLI on the 'jenkins' user, the cy depends and the status check after a deployment.

-- If the EC2 is created already you can run one of the commands below to run my [deployment script](https://github.com/RichardDeodutt/Deployment-2/blob/main/Deployment-Scripts/allinonedeployment.sh).
+- If the EC2 is created already you can run one of the commands below to run my [all in one deployment script](https://github.com/RichardDeodutt/Deployment-2/blob/main/Deployment-Scripts/allinonedeployment.sh).

     - If this is the first time deploying, run the command below.
         ```